 Usually, you give readers a specific link and hope the editor includes that with the story.

 Here’s the call to action in this press release:

 The report can be downloaded for free at www.mentalworkout.com/white-papers/

 A press release is typically posted on the website of the company that sponsored the white paper.
 The site may have a section called “press room” or “news” with an archive going back a few years.

 And press releases are often sent out over the online business wires.
 This is a straightforward exercise that costs just a few hundred dollars.

 Online press releases help with SEO.
 And they can help build buzz and downloads for a new white paper.

-I encourage white paper writers to bundle in a press release with every project.
-They make a nice little extra that doesn’t take much time to produce, but can pay off very well.
+I encourage white paper writers to bundle a press release with every project.
+They make a nice little extra that doesn’t take much time to produce, but can pay off very well for your client.

 Have you ever written a press release based on a white paper?
 How did that work out?
 Please leave your comments below.